DaVinciGraph/DavinciPic/README.md

 ## name

-The `name` attribute is specifically designed for use when the `type` attribute is set to `app`.
+The `name` prop is specifically designed for use when the `type` prop is set to `app`.
 It serves as an identifier to fetch the appropriate entity from the API.
 The value you provide for name will be used in the API request to uniquely identify and retrieve the corresponding app entity.
-This attribute is ignored for other types of entities.
+This prop is ignored for other types of entities.

 ```HTML
 <DavinciPic type="app" name="saucerswap"></DavinciPic>